 These days, even daughters can assume the role of coparceners demanding that a house, business or property owned by their father is partitioned.
 Property law of partition in India also mentions that partition of an ancestral property can be executed either through a family settlement or partition deed or by filing a suit of partition in court.
 Besides, it ought to be noted that self-acquired property in India cannot be partitioned during the lifetime of the acquirer however self-acquired property after the death of the owner becomes a part of the ancestral property.
 However, the self-acquired property can be granted through his/her will to any person he/she wishes.

 First and foremost, according to the property law in India, the partition of property takes place as and when any immovable ancestral or parental property like a house or a plot of land is jointly owned where either party or both parties intend on alienating their share of the property.
 Once the portions in the contentious property are separately claimed, filing a partition suit is essential.
 For better understanding of land partition laws in Kolkata, consult with property lawyers in Kolkata.

 When a party or parties stake a claim either over a piece of disputed land or building leading to a lawsuit it is known as a Partition Suit.

 If the family members are agreeably negotiating about the partition of the property, then one ought to prepare a Partition Deed according to the Partition Act, 1893.
 It is an official court document created by the parties through negotiation or court order.
-It clearly defines the portions of the property that each party can claim.
+It clearly defines the portions Fof the property that each party can claim.

 A partition deed needs the court’s approval and registered at the Sub-Registrar’s office so that the deed is both legal and binding.
 Thereafter, the deed has to be registered and a draft prepared on a stamp paper clearly and unambiguously specifies each person’s share and the date of the partition of property.
 Nonetheless, should the families need to settle this in court, they ought to file a Partition Suit in Court, where the proceedings of the case will ensue.